Charles Thurber: Accounts

 while Mr. Thomas COVERED HIM UP WITH RED RIVER DIRT.

 Racial expletives were used in headlines.
 According to the existing historical accounts, a mob of citizens broke down the doors of the jail to abduct Thurber before any trial could take place.
 Some law enforcement members fought to prevent Thurber from being removed from the jail, but were reportedly overpowered.
 Rival mobs put two nooses on Thurber's neck and engaged in a tug-of-war there in the street.
 Thurber may have already been dead when he was lynched from the middle of a railroad bridge over the Red River.
 According to the Grand Forks Herald newspaper account of October 24, 1882, Thurber admitted to the crime before he was lynched.

 Burial

 A description of Thurber's burial comes from the Daily Herald.

-"Mr O.M.
-Thomas drove the body, incased [sic] in a plain coffin, to the cemetery.
-No mourners or even spectators followed.
-It was decided that no inquest would be held.
-No one demanded it and nobody wanted it.
-Directly or indirectly, almost the entire town was implicated.
-There being not the slightest pretension to secrecy, no investigation as to the means of this death was necessary.
-It is understood the he fell of [sic] the bridge and was hurt."

-"Yesterday public comment over the lynching of Thurber completely subsided, and while it was the universal theme of conversation, yet it was mainly good humored comment and recitals of the amusing episodes omitted from the reports."